huijimuhe/monolog-android/README.md

 ##Extra

 This project is still avaliable in stores,so I will countiue update.

+and as always.You can find store screenshot template file in \screenshot.

 Those whom just change AD id and upload to stores are unwelcome.If I find out,I will shut service down.